twisterghost/jankbot/README.md

 **I'm still having trouble.
 How can I get help?**

 Tons of ways!
-You can tweet [@JankDota](http://twitter.com/jankdota), send a reddit message to [/u/twisterghost](http://reddit.com/u/twisterghost), or if you think it is a problem with the code, open an issue right here on GitHub.
+You can tweet/DM [@twisterghost](http://twitter.com/twisterghost), send a reddit message to [/u/twisterghost](http://reddit.com/u/twisterghost), or if you think it is a problem with the code, open an issue right here on GitHub.